 The excess energy is stored either as fat or glycogen in the muscles and liver.
 Glycogen is the main storage form of glucose in the body.

-Although becoming overweight is generally a result of the body storing excess energy as fat, sometimes hormonal problems or an underlying medical condition may affect metabolism.
+Although becoming overweight is a result of the body storing excess energy as fat, sometimes, hormonal problems or an underlying medical condition may affect metabolism.

-If you are very overweight or obese, it may be advisable to have a medical evaluation to determine whether a medical condition is affecting your weight.
+If someone is very overweight or obese, it may be advisable to have a medical evaluation to determine whether a medical condition is affecting body weight.

 Body size and composition

-A larger body mass requires more calories than a smaller body mass.
+A larger body mass requires more calories.
 People with more muscle in relation to fat will require more calories than individuals who weigh the same but have less muscle in relation to fat.

 Therefore, people with a higher muscle-fat ratio have a higher basal metabolic rate than people with a lower muscle-fat ratio, if their weight is the same.